oxsecurity/megalinter/README.md

 <!-- how-to-contribute-section-start -->
 ## How to contribute

-Contributions to Mega-Linter are very welcome, the more we are, the stronger Mega-Linter is !
+Contributions to MegaLinter are very welcome, the more we are, the stronger MegaLinter is !
 Please follow [Contributing Guide](https://megalinter.github.io/contributing/)

 To help, you can also: